Matt32609/Simple-Malaysia-ATM-Simulator/README.md

 # Malaysia-ATM-Simulator
-This project is to simulate the ATM machine in Python .
-The currency will be in MYR (Malaysian ringgit) .
-This project was made to serve as a step up in my programming skill with the usage of "global" variable and serve as an application for my past 4 projects.
+A command-line ATM simulator built in Python that mimics real Malaysian banking interactions such as withdrawals, deposits, and PIN authentication.

+This project was created to strengthen my understanding of Python concepts including input validation, error handling, global variables, and clean program structure.

 Key features of the code:
 ------------------------------------------------------------------------------------